safespring/web/content/blogg/2022-05-terraform-ansible-rudder.md

 server from the Ansible inventory of that instance (which in the end is provided by the ATI dynamic inventory script).

-## Using Rudder to manage desired state
+## Using Rudder to manage the desired state

-This is a big topic and we'll just go through basics on how to get started and illustrate the power of a tool like Rudder.
+This is a big topic and we'll just go through the basics on how to get started and illustrate the power of a tool like Rudder.

 When the Ansible playbook is run, and the roles in it applied, we end up with a Rudder server on the `rudder-server` instance, and Rudder agents on the `rudder-client` instances.
-The Rudder agents is confugured to use the IP address of the Rudder server as their policy server through variable `policy_server:` in the rudder_agent Ansible role.
-The Rudder server is started with a self signed certificate for the web GUI and API.
+The Rudder agents are configured to use the IP address of the Rudder server as their policy server through variable `policy_server:` in the rudder_agent Ansible role.
+The Rudder server is started with a self-signed certificate for the web GUI and API.
 These must be replaced with valid certificates before taking the Rudder server into production, obviously.
-Here we'll just focus on a minimal proof of concept with no production data so we choose to use the self signed certifcate and ignore warnings for it when interacting with the Rudder server.
+Here we'll just focus on a minimal proof of concept with no production data so we choose to use the self-signed certificate and ignore warnings for it when interacting with the Rudder server.

 The Rudder server needs an admin user in order to set itself up for usage.
-This is done by logging in to the Rudder server instance and run the following
+This is done by logging in to the Rudder server instance and running the following
 command:

 ```